Luckidubi/link-page/README.md

 # link-page
-Page to display a profile and links to various websites
+A web Page to display a profile and links to various websites and a contact page.